codeHui/python_hk_event_search/README.md

 # HK Event Search

 python_hk_event_search allows you to search for Hong Kong events from various universities and event platforms with a single command.
-It filters out events that occur during working hours and the topics you are not interested, saving you time and effort.
+It filters out events that occur during working hours and the topics you are not interested in, saving you time and effort.

 ## Features